paaatcha/paaatcha.github.io/_pages/research.md

 ## Conference and Journal Reviewing
-- 2023: Artificial Intelligence in Medicine and Biomedical Signal Processing and Control, IEEE Journal of Biomedical and Health Informatics
+- 2023: Artificial Intelligence in Medicine, Biomedical Signal Processing and Control, and IEEE Journal of Biomedical and Health Informatics
 - 2022: IEEE Journal of Biomedical and Health Informatics
 - 2021: IEEE Journal of Biomedical and Health Informatics, Medical Image Analysis, ISIC @ CVPR (program committee)
 - 2020: IEEE Journal of Biomedical and Health Informatics